 In this post I go over all the details you’ll need to know in order to find Big Horn Canyon plus tips on how to have the safest adventure.

-*Disclaimer: the below links may contain affiliate links, which means I may receive commissions if you choose to purchase through my links I provide (at no extra cost to you).
-Please see my disclosure for more info.
+Hey!
+Just so you know the below links contain affiliate links, which means I may receive commissions if you choose to purchase through my links (at no extra cost to you).
+You can visit my disclosure for more info.

-The location of this hike makes it the perfect addition for your road trip if you’re looking for off-beaten hikes to do or need a place to crash.
-There are a ton of free camping spots in the area and other points of interest (more on that below).
+The location of this hike makes it the perfect addition for your road trip if you’re looking for off-beaten hikes or need a place to crash.
+There are a ton of free camping spots in the area and other points of interest which we’ll also cover in this post!

-There are essentially 2 ways to access Big Horn Canyon, and both are on separate long, dirt roads.
+There are essentially 2 ways to access Big Horn Canyon and both require traveling down long, dirt roads.
 I’ve pin pointed these on the map for you below.
 What seems to be the most popular approach is from the Southern most Trailhead which is accessed off Hole in the Rock Road.

 Big Horn Canyon Trailhead is roughly 4.5 miles down this road, so no need to worry about having a 4×4.
 Do expect to drive on a wash board pretty much the entire way, though.
 Hole in the Rock Road is impassable during rain storms and snow so keep an eye on the weather!